YouTube bans coronavirus vaccine misinformation

 The video platform said it would now ban any content with claims about COVID-19 vaccines that contradict consensus from local health authorities or the World Health Organization.

-YouTube said in a blog post that this would include removing claims that the vaccine will kill people or cause infertility, or that microchips will be implanted in people who receive the vaccine.
+YouTube said in an email that this would include removing claims that the vaccine will kill people or cause infertility, or that microchips will be implanted in people who receive the vaccine.

+(The story has been refiled to change references to blog post to email)

 A YouTube spokesman told Reuters that general discussions in videos about “broad concerns” over the vaccine would remain on the platform.